BlutLucifugeKrieger/CPR-Algorithm/README.md

 Furthermore, there is a option to change the range of each iteration or use the same range, and if you want to optimize the results
 , you can select two options of optimization random-cd or lloyd

-**Note:** The zero value isn't allowed, because is problematic in some equations, for that reason, you must work with values closer to zero, like 1e-10
+**Note:** The zero value isn't allowed, because is problematic in some equations, for that reason, you must work with values closer to zero, like 1e-10.

-**Note:** For sobol's potency upper than 13, you should have a great ram capacity (more than 16 gbs)
+**Note:** For sobol's potency upper than 13, you should have a great ram capacity (more than 16 gbs).
 __________________________________________________________________________

 ### Example of using the Churchill function